International Nanotribology Forum:

 13th - 17th January, 2020

 Le Méridien Chiang Rai Resort

-Last year, we lost Prof. Jacob Israelachvili, a great supporter of INF and a participant in many INF meetings.
-He will be greatly missed by many in the INF community.
-In Chiang Rai we will be remembering him with a special symposium that will include talks by two of his closest collaborators.
+In 2019, we had lost Prof. Jacob Israelachvili, a great supporter of INF and a participant in many INF meetings.
+In Chiang Rai we remembered him with a special symposium including talks by several of his closest collaborators.

 Molecular understanding of tribocorrosion

 Understanding friction laws